ATGardner/atgardner.github.com/_posts/2014-08-23-day-134-campsite-near-pct-mile-2178-to.markdown

  long way down, followed by a stretch of leveled trail all the way to the end.
  I finally reached the campsite, and the trail magic, at around 18:00.
 The place was already full of thru and section hikers.
-Idan was there, as well as Peanut &amp; Dozen, and Buck-30, and some other thru hikers that actually went out later.
+Idan was there, as well as Peanut  Dozen, and Buck-30, and some other thru hikers that actually went out later.
  I was immediately
  invited to have dinner by Jon and Rob, which included hot dogs and meat chili.
 But I got an apple strudel and a water melon, and three beers.
 So I was happy.
 We set around the fire and had a nice chat until late, around 21:00,